ibrahim-kocyigit/kocyigit-dsml/03_specializations/01_fitting_statistical_models_to_data_with_python/02_fitting_models_to_independent_data/06_logictic_regression--introduction.md

 *   **Uncertainty:** Just like with linear regression, our fitted S-curve has uncertainty.
 We can plot confidence bands around it.
 These bands will be narrowest where we have the most data and wider in the tails of the data distribution.
 Because we only have 25 observations, the uncertainty in our model is quite high, especially for the oldest individuals.

 {{ Insert screenshot of the probability plot with the confidence bands here }}

-## 6. What's Next?
-Now that we know how to fit and interpret a basic logistic regression model, the next step is to perform **inference**.
-We will learn how to conduct hypothesis tests and create confidence intervals for the slope to determine if the relationship between age and the probability of completion is statistically significant.

 ---